FweeGamerHD/Hollowsaint/README.md

 ### Deathless Nature:
 ```
-You have escaped death, a fact represented by the following benefits:
+You're not truly dead, but not fully alive either — a condition represented by the following benefits:
  - You have advantage on saving throws against disease and being poisoned, and you have resistance to poison damage.
  - You have advantage on death saving throws.
  - You don’t need to eat, drink, or breathe.